home-assistant/developers.home-assistant/docs/api/native-app-integration/notifications.md

 ## Enabling websocket push notifications

 Your app can connect via the WebSocket API to Home Assistant to subscribe to push notifications.
-To enable this your app needs to either subscribe to cloud push notifications or add the `push_websocket_channel: true` to the `app_data` object in your registration.
+To enable this, your app needs to either subscribe to cloud push notifications or add the `push_websocket_channel: true` to the `app_data` object in your registration.

-To create a websocket channel create a push notification subscription:
+To create a websocket channel, create a push notification subscription:

 ```json
 {